-In addition I’ve prepared a free template and cheat sheet for you that you can download for free.
-With these templates formulating your
+Furthermore, I've prepared a free template and cheat sheet for you that you can download for free.
+With these templates formulating your own health-related, measurable goals can be done in a breeze.
+In addition, these examples can help formulate business goals within a fiscal year for team members in the context of e.g. a marketing campaign or social media.

-In our first challenge week I presented you a short cut to formulate your own S.M.A.R.T goal.
+In our first challenge week, I presented you a shortcut to formulate your own S.M.A.R.T goal.
 This was a quick and easy “leanjumpstart” approach.
-You also learned that smart goals are at least as important as effective systems.
+You also learned that smart objectives are at least as important as effective systems.
 Almost every habit that you have – good or bad – is the result of many mini-decisions over time.
 This article digs a bit deeper into the smart goal setting theory.

 What does S.M.A.R.T stand for?